dask/dask-blog/_posts/2019-07-23-extracting-fsspec-from-dask.md

 have available, even being able, for instance, to view a remote zip-file on S3 as a browseable file-system.
 Note that, similar to the general thrust of this blog, the file selector itself need not live in the Intake repo and will eventually become either its own thing, or an optional feature of `fsspec`.
+You shouldn't need Intake either just to get generalised file-system operations.

 Final Thoughts
 --------------